 The M.S. in Finance is a 36-credit, fully online program designed for students interested in developing and improving their professional competencies and skills in various finance related disciplines to increase their marketability.
-The curriculum is designed with a focus on international perspective and a strong commitment to the high ethical standards required in the finance field.
-It provides students with state of art skills and knowledge necessary to compete in the increasingly challenging business environment.
-Additionally, a significant portion of the core curriculum with appropriate electives covers the Chartered Financial Analyst (CFA) Institute's Candidate Body of Knowledge.
+The curriculum is designed with a focus on international perspectives and a strong commitment to the high ethical standards required in the finance field.
+It provides students with state of the art skills and knowledge necessary to compete in an increasingly challenging business environment. *Additionally, a significant portion of the core curriculum, with appropriate electives, covers the Chartered Financial Analyst (CFA) Institute's Candidate Body of Knowledge®.
 The program offers three tracks: Corporate Finance, International Finance, and General Finance.

 Ideal for those working or planning to work in the following areas:

 - Investment banking